-Zaffirini holds B.S., M.A., and Ph.D. degrees from The University of Texas at Austin, each with a 3.9 grade-point average.
+A distinguished communicator, educator, businessperson, and leader, she holds B.S., M.A., and PhD degrees from UT-Austin, each with a 3.9 grade-point average.

 A lector at Blessed Sacrament Catholic Church and member of the Texas Philosophical Society and of Phi Kappa Phi Honor Society, her professional memberships include the Texas Press Women, International Communication Association, Texas Speech Communication Association, the American Institute of Parliamentarians and the Association for Borderlands Studies.
 Judith and Carlos Zaffirini have been married for 52 years.
 Their son, Carlos Jr., an attorney and businessman, and Audrey welcomed their first child, Asher Maxwell Zaffirini, in June!

 Information in this bio was provided by Zaffirini's office.

 Last updated: Aug.
 4, 2017